 Number in Tested Set: 1

 If you're hunting for a moderately sized storage bin to help you organize right out in the open, the Prandom bins are our top choice.
-Though they have the same fabric-over-cardboard construction as pretty much every other fabric box out there, these are cleanly constructed of attractive materials that manage to look impressively professional.
+Though they have the same fabric-over-cardboard construction as pretty much every other fabric box out there, these are cleanly constructed of attractive materials that look impressively professional.
 Thanks to their functional lids, they can easily stack in a closet or corner of the room, and the simple metal-lined handles don't waste any space.
 We wouldn't recommend using them to carry textbooks around, but they had no problem when full of shoes or board games during our testing.

 Number in Tested Set: 3